SeLite/SeLite.github.io/EnhancedSelenese.md

  * Use `storedVars.variableName` with `getEval` and related commands.
  * Only use `$variableName` with commands from [SelBlocksGlobal](SelBlocksGlobal).
  * Use `${variableName}` or \``$variableName`\` with any other Selenese commands.
  * Keep `javascript{...}` for special purposes.
-See [Selenium Core reference](http://release.seleniumhq.org/selenium-core/1.0.1/reference.html) > [Parameter construction and Variables](http://release.seleniumhq.org/selenium-core/1.0.1/reference.html#parameter-construction-and-variables) or [_chrome://_ URL](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) _chrome://selenium-ide/content/selenium-core/reference.html#parameter-construction-and-variables_.
+See online [Selenium Core reference](http://release.seleniumhq.org/selenium-core/1.0.1/reference.html) > [Parameter construction and Variables](http://release.seleniumhq.org/selenium-core/1.0.1/reference.html#parameter-construction-and-variables) or offline at [_chrome://_ URL](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) _chrome://selenium-ide/content/selenium-core/reference.html#parameter-construction-and-variables_.
 Use this notation with e.g. `window.opener.resizeTo()` and `window.opener.innerWidth`.